A Christmas Carol Theatre Breaks

 Bound in chains for a lifetime of greed, Marley warns Scrooge it isn’t too late to change his fate, but only if he survives three more ghostly encounters.

-With eerie Victorian special effects to match its surroundings in the Victoria Alexandra Palace Theatre (see below) and spine-tingling storytelling, prepare to be frightened and delighted in equal measure as you enter the supernatural world of A Christmas Carol.
+With eerie Victorian special effects to match its surroundings in the Victoria Alexandra Palace Theatre (see below) and spine-tingling storytelling, audiences were frightened and delighted in equal measure as they entered the supernatural world of A Christmas Carol this Christmas

 A Christmas Carol A Ghost Story Cast

-Neil Morrissey, beloved for Men Behaving Badly and Waterloo Road, will appear as Jacob Marley, and Matthew Cottle (Bridgerton and The Windsors), reprises his role as Scrooge.
+Neil Morrissey, beloved for Men Behaving Badly and Waterloo Road, appeared as Jacob Marley, and Matthew Cottle (Bridgerton and The Windsors), reprised his role as Scrooge.

 The Alexandra Palace Theatre